mkimari1/Doing_datascience/README.md

 # Conclusion

 Overall we had a good experience with this project.
-We discoverd that the states with the hieghest Number of breweries is Colarado.
+We discovered that the states with the highest Number of breweries is Colarado.
 We also discovered that with the alcoholic content and the international bitterness you can predict whether a beer is an IPA or an Ale.
-We found that the alcoholic content and the international bitterness have a positive realtionship.
+We found that the alcoholic content and the international bitterness have a positive relationship.

 # Repo